elchrisso-com/elchrisso-com.github.io/the-dinner/index.md

 ---
 layout: default
-title: the dinner
+title: The Dinner
 ---

-# Meal
+# **The Dinner**
-For those coming to the meal, we will walk to the meal venue from the church, it is a five minute walk at max.
+For those coming to the meal, we will walk to the meal venue from the church, it is a five minute walk tops.
 It is also in the same grounds where the recption will be.

 There will be reception drinks and we will head into the meal-building.